-Gluten free Linzertorte cookies are one of the few desserts that can be described as dainty, impressive and delicious.
+Gluten free Linzertorte cookies are one of the few desserts that can be described as dainty, impressive, versatile and delicious.
 This gluten free cookie recipe proves they can be easy to make, too!

 You’re going to love this recipe!
 As will ALL of your friends and family!